iabraham/bioe205/lectures/lec06/index.md

 \note{
 1. Recall from [Lecture 03](/lectures/lec03#manipulating_sinusoids)
-   that a general sinusoid can be written in terms of pures sines & cosines without phases.
+   that a general sinusoid can be written in terms of pure sines & cosines without phases.
 Therefore, rather than having to find the coefficient for the sine part and the coefficient for the cosine part separately (as we will in next lecture), the complex formulation above does it in one shot.